Photography by Yam Bloom, http://yambloom.com

 Mentor to Adults and Young People

-She leads writing workshops and camps with international school groups and learning communities, both online and in-person!
-She serves not only Japan, but kids everywhere as a judge and letter writer for the annual Young Inklings Book Contest.
+She leads writing workshops and camps with adults, international school groups, and dynamic learning communities, both online and in-person!
+She serves writers not only in Japan, where she is based, but anywhere there is connection.

-Melissa works one-on-one, online with kids across Japan, Hong Kong, and parts of the US.
+Melissa works one-on-one, online with kids across Japan in parts of the US.
 She also works with teens and adults to encourage and fine-tune their writing for elite university admission and various creative projects.
+In her work with young writers, she has served as a judge and mentor for the annual Young Inklings Book Contest.

 Melissa assists writers from the idea stage, helping with organizational structure, creativity, and the ability to publish.
+Her camps and Sunday Club meetups are the perfect space for emergent authors and dynamic thinkers.

 Melissa is a mentor for writers of all ages.
 She sparks a fire for writing, using creative writing camps and workshops within Tokyo and globally, online.
-She is also a passionate writer.
+She is a passionate writer.

 Published and Featured